aosabook/500lines/dagoba/chapter.md

 }
 ```

 See those underscores?
 We use those to label params that won't be used in our function.
 Most other pipetypes will use all three parameters, and have all three parameter names.
 This allows us to distinguish at a glance which parameters a particular pipetype relies on [footnote: Actually, we only used this underscore technique here to make the comments line up nicely.
 No, seriously.
-If code is to be written primarily for humans and only incidentally for machines, then it immediately follows that our predominant concern should be making code pretty.].
+If programs "must be written for people to read, and only incidentally for machines to execute", then it immediately follows that our predominant concern should be making code pretty.].

 #### Vertex